 Harmonising standards across the industry

-The SSCI builds confidence by recognising programmes which cover all industry-defined sustainability criteria and offering clear guidance to industry professionals on which schemes are credible and trustworthy.
-In only three years, the SSCI has become a leading industry source for defining social sustainability criteria with its large network of coalition members, stakeholders, and partners.
+The Sustainable Supply Chain Initiative (SSCI) builds confidence in sustainability standards and audits by recognising third-party audit and certification schemes that cover key sustainability requirements and apply relevant governance and verification practices.
+In only three years, the SSCI has become a leading industry source for defining social sustainability criteria with its large network of SSCI members, stakeholders, and partners.

-The Sustainable Supply Chain Initiative (SSCI) is launched following a decision made by the CGF Board of Directors.
-Two Technical Working Groups are created to develop the first two benchmarking scopes on Social and Scheme Management Compliance, and more than 50 selected stakeholders are engaged for additional feedback and expert comments.
+Following a decision made by the CGF Board of Directors, the SSCI is launched.
+Two Technical Working Groups are created to develop the benchmark criteria on Social and Scheme Management Compliance under the SSCI’s first benchmarking scope on Manufacturing & Processing.
+More than 50 selected stakeholders are engaged for additional feedback and expert comments.

-SSCI launches its first 60-day public consultation of the first benchmarking scope on Manufacturing and Processing and hosts in-person stakeholder workshops in New York and Geneva later that year.
+The SSCI launches its first 60-day public consultation on the Social and Scheme Management Criteria for its first benchmarking scope on Manufacturing and Processing and hosts in-person stakeholder workshops in New York and Geneva later that year.
 The SSCI and the GSSI also host a joint consultation workshop at the SeaWeb Seafood Summit in Barcelona as part of their collaboration to develop a benchmarking scope for the seafood industry.

 The SSCI begins recruiting independent experts to perform SSCI benchmarking.